zain3125/payparser_pipeline/README.md

 ## 🖼️ Overview

 PayParser Pipeline automates the extraction and organization of transaction data from images of receipts (e.g., sent via WhatsApp).
-It uses a WhatsApp bot to collect images, OCR to extract text, Python logic to parse and classify transactions, and Airflow to orchestrate the workflow and store results in a SQLite database.
+It uses a WhatsApp bot to collect images, OCR to extract text, Python logic to parse and classify transactions, and Airflow to orchestrate the workflow and store results in a PostgreSQL database.

 ---